AtOnceCo/best-chatgpt-prompts-ai/README.md

 ChatGPT has a plus plan and a free plan.
 Note that AI companies may have different usage policies depending on the platform or service you are using.
 Some versions of ChatGPT may be free to use, while others may require a subscription or payment.
 It's important to review the specific terms and conditions of the platform or service you are using to understand its pricing and usage policies.

 ### How to use ChatGPT for scientific writing?
-To use ChatGPT for scientific writing, you can provide a prompt that specifies the topic or information you need.
+To use ChatGPT for scientific writing, you can provide an AI prompt that specifies the topic or information you need.

 For example, you can ask a question related to your scientific research, request a summary of a scientific article, or ask for help in explaining a complex concept.
 ChatGPT can then generate text based on the provided AI prompt, which you can use as a starting point for your scientific writing.

 However, it's important to verify and validate any AI generated content using reliable sources before using it in your scientific work.